Logic » Variables

 This documentation is still being expanded and refined.
 Features, screenshots, and descriptions may change until Talescape's public release.
 If something is unclear or you need help, please ask on the official Talescape Discord.
 We're happy to clarify or update pages as needed.

 Variables are the foundation of logic in Talescape.
-They are commonly used to control dialogue options, trigger events, unlock items, or determine which scenes become available.
+They are commonly used to control dialogue options, trigger events, unlock items or determine which scenes become available.

 1. Creating Variables